llogan382/learning/README.md

 This is where I keep my notes about the things that I am **learning**, so that they can be available on various different machines, no matter where I am.

+Many of the notes below are from courses on Frent End Masters- I cannot say enough good things about the quality of their content.

 This year, in 2022, my goals are to learn about:

 1. React State